camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 {{< /note >}}

-# Required Setup for JBoss
+# Required Setup for JBoss AS 7 / JBoss EAP 6

 This section explains how to perform the required setup steps for JBoss Application Server.

-First, you need to [download the Camunda JBoss distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).
+First, you need to download the [Camunda JBoss distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).

 ## Adjust the Configuration